-Default Option: Investor should appropriately tick the 'option' (Growth or IDCW- Payout, IDCW- Reinvestment) in the application form while investing in the Scheme.
-If no option is mentioned / indicated in the application form by the investor then the units will, by default, be allotted under the Direct Plan-Growth Option.
-If no sub-option is mentioned / indicated in the application form by the investor then the units will, by default, be allotted under the IDCW- Monthly Reinvestment option.
+Investor should appropriately tick the 'option' (Income Distribution Cum Capital Withdrawal or growth) and sub-options (payout of Income Distribution Cum Capital Withdrawal(IDCW-Payout) , Reinvestment of Income Distribution Cum Capital Withdrawal (IDCW-Reinvestment) and Transfer of Income Distribution Cum Capital Withdrawal (IDCW-Transfer)) in the application form while investing in the Scheme.
+If no option is mentioned / indicated in the application form by the investor then the units will, by default, be allotted under the Direct Plan- Growth Option.
+If no Income Distribution Cum Capital Withdrawal sub-option is mentioned / indicated in the application form by the investor then the units will, by default, be allotted under the Reinvestment of Income Distribution Cum Capital Withdrawal Option (IDCW-Reinvestment.)

+Default Plan:

-Default Plan: Investors are requested to note the following scenarios for the applicability of "Direct Plan (application not routed through distributor) or Regular Plan (application routed through distributor)" for valid applications received under the scheme:
+Investors are requested to note the following scenarios for the applicability of "Direct Plan (application not routed through distributor) or Regular Plan (application routed through distributor)" for valid applications received under the scheme: